GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 No, it can currently only be used with `<img>` tags.

-### Is there a downside to lazy-loading images or iframes that are within the device viewport?
+### Is there a downside to lazy-loading images that are within the device viewport?

 Intersection observers for elements that are above the device fold may not fire before the window load event, and the lazy-loading functionality in Chrome relies on `IntersectionObserver`.
 There is